system76/docs/content/yubikey-login.md

 This configures slot 2 for challenge-response, and leaves slot 1 alone.

-Next we need to create a place to sore your challenge response files, secure those files, and finally create the stored challenge files:
+Next we need to create a place to store your challenge response files, secure those files, and finally create the stored challenge files:

     sudo mkdir /var/yubico
     sudo chown root /var/yubico